 Like other heat treatments for metals, austempering begins by heating a ductile iron part to a temperature of between 1550° and 1700° F, which loosens the molecular structure and allows for increased carbon absorption.
 Where it differs is the salt quench — immersion of the part in a bath of molten salt (between 450° F to 750° F), rather than oil or water.
-Because the temperature of the salt bath is held constant over a longer period of time, carbon absorption and structural consistency are improved as the part cools, resulting in a stronger near-net shape product.
+Because the temperature of the salt bath is held constant over a longer period, carbon absorption and structural consistency are improved as the part cools, resulting in a stronger near-net shape product.

 ADI is up to three times stronger than aluminum, and up to 2.3 times as stiff.
 This means more resilient parts can be achieved with less material, trimming weight from the final product.